 If you're working on your wedding reception timeline, you might be wondering when you should do your first dance.
 Should it be later in the evening, like after dinner, or earlier?
-Our wedding etiquette experts are here to answer your reception questions in our daily post.
+Ahead, we go through the options.

 Traditionally, the first dance kicks off the dancing portion of the reception.
 So, most couples save the first dance until after the meal has been completed.
 This way, the dining portion of the evening has a more leisurely, relaxed pace; then, once everyone is done eating, you hit the dance floor for your first dance, which instantly shifts the mood into a higher gear.
 This also signals to your guests that it's time for them to get out of their seats and celebrate with you on the dance floor.